 My favorite is finally up for everyone to see, and I could not be happier!
 Also I got the name of the actor playing the prime Minister wrong- it’s Mark, as in Mark-Linn Baker.
 For good or ill, you know him as The Guy Who Wasn’t Balki on “Perfect Strangers,” aka Cousin Larry.
 Now the fact that Mark starred in the musical “A Year with Frog and Toad” all makes sense- same writer as this short!
 I really hope this creator is still out there making up stories, and I hope someone will help me identify the actor who played the Piranha.
 His first name is given as “Peter.”
 Do you know this fish?

 Ohhhhh, boy.
-This is indeed a short about two brothers who run a television network (also, it’s the future again- 3997 to be exact- but everything’s so weird looking I won’t be surprised if you don’t notice.)
+This is indeed a short about two brothers who run a television network (also, it’s the future again- 3997 to be exact- but everything’s so weird looking, I won’t be surprised if you don’t notice.)
 Brothers Nick and Ryan have psychic powers and weird pets, and their nemesis is their next door neighbor, the “laziest kid in the world,” who, with the help of his pet sloth, hacks into their signal so everyone can be as bored and boring as he is, and watch him sleep.
 Then “fungal boron”, an evil green mold, threatens to engulf the world as a result of all this boredom.
 The brothers and pets use their psychic powers to think of weird things (such as a two-headed pink cow) to defeat the mold, which weakens by taking on the form of their weird thoughts.
 Only when their neighbor joins them is the enemy defeated and the future saved.
-The entire thing is animated in very low-grade CGI, which is mentioned as being scary to some viewers.
+The entire thing is animated in very low-grade CGI, which some viewers said frightened them when they were kids.

 The CGI definitely makes this short a clear departure from the others.
 I also liked the nice Easter egg of seeing just what the brother’s ‘weird tv programs’ are like- they’re clips from other Nick shows!
 You can spot the original Angela Anaconda, the glasses-and-beehive lady from “Innie and Outie”, and a clip from the utterly terrifying “We are the Shrimpskins,” which I will delve into in a later post.
 That one may requite a lie down.